ovis-hpc/ldms/ldms/src/contrib/sampler/geopm_sampler/README.md

 ----------

 The GEOPM LDMS sampler unit tests are executed as part of the ``make check`` target of the OVIS autotools build system.
-The test binary can be used to test the validity of any GEOPM LDMS sampler configuration file.
-There are scripts  that execute this binary on a a set of configuration files, and then validates the output and return code.
+The test binary ``ldms_geopm_sampler_test`` can be used to test the validity of any GEOPM LDMS sampler configuration file.
+There are scripts that execute this binary on a a set of configuration files, and then validate the output and return code.

 There is an option to execute these tests with an analysis tool wrapper, like valgrind: